Lidewey/Lidewey.github.io/1Themodel.md

 <a name="Table1">Table 1</a>: Sector disaggregation in Three-ME <br><br>
 <img src="/images/Table1.jpg" alt="Three-ME" width="650" height="700"> <br>
 <p>
-Three-ME accounts also for endogenous energy efficiency and sobriety effects.
+&nbsp &nbsp &nbsp Three-ME accounts also for endogenous energy efficiency and sobriety effects.
 In contrast with the substitution mechanisms, the reduction of a given energy consumption does not imply the increase of the use of another energy.
 Sobriety consists in refraining from consuming energy by for instance staying home during the weekend instead of taking the car